RUSOCIAL-SU/Signers/README.md

 - We Do Not Give Non Buyers Free Support

 # [Doubt Our Work?]
-- We offer affordable trials (TT/IG/YBO ONLY!)
+- We offer affordable trials (IG ONLY!)